Lease purchase is one finance option with low monthly payments that helps you plan the costs of your car or van ownership.

 If you don’t, it may be worth waiting to work on bringing your score up before you apply for a lease purchase deal.

-There are many different car finance options out there, so before you make your decision, make sure you know what’s available.
+There are many different car finance options out there, so before you decide, make sure you know what’s available.

 The main alternative finance options – other than saving up and buying your car outright, are: